Optical jewelry

 Ring of Fire

-Finger ring, also as a pendant
+Finger ring, pendant

 The optics of the "Ring of Fire" is based on the same principle as "Antenne".
 But here most of the mirror aperture is hidden behind a lens-shaped cap.
 This produces bright a ring of color along the periphery of the mirror the shape of which depends on the viewing angle.